Being a Giraffe

 - Across & Over, HSBC HQ, London, 2023

 What do you know about giraffes?
 Long neck, yellow, spotted.
 Most people answer this way, and the knowledge dates back to childhood.
-We carry a child's summary of a living animal into adulthood and rarely think to revise it.
+We carry impressions of other species shaped by childhood picture books and curated media into adulthood, and rarely think to revise them.
 Being a Giraffe began as a question about this gap: not what we know about another species, but what we have never been given the means to feel.
 The project developed a VR system in which users physically enact the locomotion of a giraffe through custom-built controllers, translating the morphological constraints of a four-legged, long-necked animal into a first-person bodily experience.

-The system asks a more fundamental question than what a giraffe looks like: what does it mean to move as one?
-The controllers were designed to make the user's body unfamiliar to itself, imposing the mechanical logic of a different anatomy onto human movement.
-This productive disorientation is the core of the research.
-Rather than presenting the giraffe as an object of observation, the project proposes that understanding a living being may require inhabiting its physical grammar, however approximately, before any deeper knowledge becomes possible.
+Controllers shaped after the form of a giraffe's forelegs are designed to make the user's body unfamiliar to itself.
+When familiar movement begins to follow the logic of a different anatomy, that strangeness becomes the core of the research.
+Rather than presenting the giraffe as an object of observation, Being a Giraffe proposes that understanding a living being may require passing through its physical logic with one's own body.

 Custom locomotion controller prototypes, Unreal Engine environment setup, and users experiencing the VR system.